ferdinandbracho/sales_agent/README.md

 Welcome to the Kavak AI Sales Agent project!
 This is an intelligent car sales chatbot for the Mexican market, designed to interact with users via WhatsApp.
 The agent assists users in finding cars, understanding financing options, and answering questions about Kavak's services, all in Spanish (Mexican dialect).

-This document provides a comprehensive guide to the project, including its architecture, API reference, and developer guidelines.

 ## ⚠️ Disclaimer

 **Important**: This is an independent project and is not affiliated with, endorsed by, or connected to Kavak in any way.
 It's a demonstration project only.